rzabhd80/abanTetherCodeChallange/README.md

 # ABAN Currency Order Processing Service

+## Important Notice
+due to lack of time and meeting the deadline, Application services were not tested.

 This project implements a financial service that handles placing and processing orders in ABAN currency, with specific rules around small orders and bulk processing.
 It is built using Python, Celery, SQLAlchemy, and PostgreSQL, ensuring robust transaction handling and task retry logic for failed tasks.

 ## Features